Tariffs

 The U.S imports a lot of products but do we even have the resources to replace the manufacturing of those products?
 It takes around 10 percent of the China’s workforce to produce the products we buy from them.
 That’s about 100 million people.
 China is just one of the countries we import from, so it takes around 200 million people around the world to produce the items we want.
 That is just the stuff we import; we already manufacture a large amount of the products we consume at home.
 Another issue is how interconnected manufacturing is.
 The average car part goes back and forth between Mexico, US and Canada six times to be completed.
 Each one of the 3 countries has some ability that is does cheaper, better or has the right factory that give it an advantage.
 Most of our products are manufactured are this way, the products have many parts that are made somewhere else.

 The point of this quick look at importing and exporting is we had about 12 million people (if you include people not looking for a job but unemployed in January 2025) to do the work.
-So we have maybe less than five percent of the workforce needed to stop importing.
+So, we have maybe less than five percent of the workforce needed to stop importing.
 The lack of a workforce is just one of many reasons it is better to do global trade.
 The fact is that many of the products that we consume are better off being manufactured offshore, some other country has some advantage that we don`t.
 We and the world are better off having them made offshore.
 That’s not what is being brought up by the media, by candidates and elected officials.
 It is a major disconnect from reality.
 Around 80 percent of the us population believes we need to bring back manufacturing to the US.
 This number would be far different if people were more informed.
 Part of our mission is to help people be more informed.
 So they make better decisions.

 There is also another way to affect countries that are not playing fair in the market.
 It is called the World Trade Organization, which the USA helped start, to help resolve trade disputes.
 The tariffs Trump is imposing violate the very laws of the organization we helped make to make sure the playing field is fair.
 They also violate the USMCA the trade deal that Trump negotiated, agreed to and signed in to law the first time he was in office.
 The one that took NAFTA from being the “worst trade deal ever” to the best trade deal ever.
-The differences are minimal, there is some updating to the current era.
+The differences are minimal; there is some updating to the current era.
 I don’t know what criteria Trump used to decide which was better as our trade deficit more than doubled with both countries with his version of the deal.
 I guess he though is better to have our neighbors get a bigger slice of the pie.
-We really did not gain much with the changes we are fairing worse, in fact it more than doubled the trade deficit and cost 600k manufacturing jobs.
+We really did not gain much with the changes we are faring worse, in fact it more than doubled the trade deficit and cost 600k manufacturing jobs.
 NAFTA did help though but that is another discussion.
 So on top of taking a good trade deal for the US and its neighbors and turning it to a worse deal for the US he RENIGED ON HIS OWN AGREEMENT, with our two closest neighbors.
 I mean the USMCA could use some work, but it does provide jobs and income for millions of people.
-Many of those people are south of the border, and will not want to migrate because the have good jobs, well-had good jobs as the auto industry is faltering because of his tariffs.
+Many of those people are south of the border and will not want to migrate because they have good jobs, well-had good jobs as the auto industry is faltering because of his tariffs.
 All three countries ignored the elephant in the room, Asia.
-There should have been a lot of changes to keep up with them but the discussions never materialized.
+There should have been a lot of changes to keep up with them, but the discussions never materialized.

 A big question no one asked is do we need more manufacturing jobs, let alone want them?
 Do we want the garment industry, toy manufacturing, low-quality furniture or manufacturing that creates lots of pollution?
 When Trump entered office, the unemployment rate was under 4 percent and had been the lowest in 55 years.
 We actually have an average of 6.2 over the last 20 years, and that is affected by the 2008 downturn and the pandemic.
 Economists suggest that an unemployment rate of 3 percent is the lowest an economy can ideally get to without a substantial rise in wages.
 The reason economists believe this is the threshold is the idea of supply and demand, in this case supply of workers vs the demand for jobs.